These Indian Girls Will Never See Their Portraits

 The school, which was founded in 1995, is run by a married couple, Pankajbhai and Muktaben Dagli, who are both blind themselves.
 Protick, who stayed at the school for four days, said that the Daglis have a very strong relationship with their students — some of whom they've adopted.

-"When I went, I realized that it’s something very different than anything I have normal experience [of] before," he said.
+"When I went, I realised that it’s something very different than anything I have normal experience [of] before," he said.
 "The relationship there was so different."

 Ahead, see the beautiful and moving photos of the girls at Shree Pragnachakshu Mahila Seva Kunj.